 Northeast Area funded projects

-City of Canton - Safe Routes to School Sidewalks - $232,549 - News Release
+- City of Canton - UNDER CONSTRUCTION - Safe Routes to School Sidewalks - $232,549 - News Release

-City of Kirksville - LaHarpe Street Safe Routes to School - $250,000 - News Release
+- City of Kirksville - BIDS OPENED OCT.
+7 - LaHarpe Street Safe Routes to School Sidewalks- $250,000 - News Release

 Federal Enhancement Program Dedicates $1.4 million to MoDOT's Northeast District

-- UNDER CONSTRUCTION - City of Moberly Receives $274,200 in Grant Funds for McKinsey Street Sidewalk Improvements Project - News Release
+- IN FINAL DESIGN PHASE - City of Moberly Receives $274,200 in Grant Funds for McKinsey Street Sidewalk Improvements Project - News Release

-- IN DESIGN PHASE - City of New Cambria Receives $223,000 in Grant Funds for MO 149 Sidewalk Enhancement Project - News Release
+- UNDER CONSTRUCTION - City of New Cambria Receives $223,000 in Grant Funds for MO 149 Sidewalk Enhancement Project - News Release

 - COMPLETED - City of Kirksville Receives $415,000 in Grant Funds for Franklin Streetscape Project - News Release

-- IN DESIGN PHASE - City of Old Monroe Receives $240,000 in Grant Funds for Downtown Streetscape Project - News Release
+- IN RIGHT OF WAY AND FINAL DESIGN PHASE - City of Old Monroe Receives $240,000 in Grant Funds for Downtown Streetscape Project - News Release

-- CONSTRUCTION SPRING 2014 - City of Clarksville Receives $59,544 in Grant Funds for Sidewalk Improvement Project along Route 79 - News Release
+- COMPLETED - City of Clarksville Receives $59,544 in Grant Funds for Sidewalk Improvement Project along Route 79 - News Release

 Please contact your local representatives for more information: